JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `freeArgs`
 {#verifyPlugin-freeArgs}

-The list of free arguments is passed directly to the IntelliJ Plugin Verifier CLI tool.
+Represents a list of free arguments that are passed directly to the IntelliJ Plugin Verifier CLI tool.

-They can be used in addition to the arguments that are provided by dedicated options.
+These arguments are used in conjunction with those provided by dedicated options.

 {style="narrow"}
 Type